 Travel to three areas of Zimbabwe focusing on two World Heritage sites, Mana Pools and Matobo Hills.
 You are staying in smaller accommodations that we feel will offer some of our most intimate guiding experiences as they are all owner-run.

 The unique trip combines magnificent ecological surroundings coupled with the nature of the local communities around Matobo and Hwange.
 A VolunTourism trip implies that there is a tourism element combined with local communities, conservation projects and a traditional safari.

 Victoria Falls is approximately 5600 feet wide, twice the height of Niagara Falls, and one and one half times as wide.
 It is divided into five separate waterfalls: Devil's Cataract, Main Falls, Horseshoe Falls, Rainbow Falls and Eastern Cataract, ranging in height from 200-355 feet.

-This award winning safari was selected in National Geographic Traveler Magazine's "50 Tours of a Lifetime" and operates as an exclusive group with up to 6 persons per departure.
-We personally know your guides Nic Polenakis, Dave Carsons and Nick Murray who are leading the trips.
-We have combined the active game viewing ventures of walking in Northern and southeastern Hwange and canoeing, walking and game drives in Mana Pools.
-Departures: Canoeing start days are Monday or Thursday – MAY – NOVEMBER
+This safari operates as an exclusive group with up to 6 persons per departure.
+Combine the active game viewing ventures of walking, canoeing, and game drives in Mana Pools.
+Departures: Mon or Thur – MAY – NOVEMBER

 We have been supporting the Children in the Wilderness Community project for over 8 years where you are based outside Hwange National Park at Ziga School, Zimbabwe.
 Your time is spent assisting in the classroom teaching English, enhancing the computer curriculum, and helping with school projects like building education & health facilities in and around the local community.
 A perfect place to spend a few days volunteering with family and friends.